MasterJedi08/card-games/README.md

 # card-games
-A running fun side project of text-based card games
+An ongoing fun side project of text-based card games